huaminghuangtw/Dear-Today-Me/README.md

 ## Tools

-I built the following tools to provide different ways for integrating the letter into your daily routine, whether you're _commuting_, _working out_, or _taking a moment to reflect_.
+I built the following tools to provide different ways that integrate the letter into your daily routine, whether you're _commuting_, _working out_, or _taking a moment to reflect_.

-### 1. Apple Shortcut
+## 1. Apple Shortcut

 [⤵️ Shortcut Download link](https://www.icloud.com/shortcuts/1013c007965045cc9b0aa39b3a6ff800)

-The shortcut will play the entire script as speech, acting like a personal life coach in your pocket.
+The shortcut will play the entire script as speech, acting like a personal life coach in your pocket, which is inspired by [Marcus Aurelius](https://www.goodreads.com/quotes/8177571-at-dawn-when-you-have-trouble-getting-out-of-bed).

 #### Setup